lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 Jarman spent a year talking to everyone from bereavement counselors to artists about their experiences with death and bereavement:

 *Even after finishing this project, I haven't "gotten over" death.
 I'm pretty sure there's no getting over it.
-But in talking to people who have found ways trhough, under, and around it, I'm measurably less terrified than I used to be.*
+But in talking to people who have found ways through, under, and around it, I'm measurably less terrified than I used to be.*

-*While I edited interviews for length and clirity, it was important to me to let these conversations roam free.
+*While I edited interviews for length and clarity, it was important to me to let these conversations roam free.
 My goal is not to indulge in a cheeky metaphor about the complexity of death itself -- which truly will not be compartmentalized -- but to subvert the now-ubiquitous TED Talk paradigm of tidy stories fit for on-the-go consumption.*

 Bless you, child.
 Note: you may breathe easy in the knowledge that this compilation of resources will not contain a single TED talk.